 9-1-1 is the phone number to call to report a fire, police or medical emergency

 9-1-1 is initially answered by the Tempe Police Department, regardless of the emergency you are reporting.
-However, if you are reporting a fire or medical emergency, you will immediately be connected to a Tempe Fire Medical Rescue Department operator.
+If reporting a fire or medical emergency, you will immediately be connected to a Tempe Fire Medical Rescue Department operator.

 When reporting an emergency, remain calm and remain on the line until the operator tells you it's ok to hang up.